Are You Focused on Results Generating Activities?

 Results Generating Activities

-One of the keys to ensure that you can be focused is gaining control of your calendar.
+One of the keys to ensuring that you can be focused is gaining control of your calendar.
 It is more than time management.
 Gaining control of your calendar means:

 - Determining your results generating activities and your time-sucking activities